Skip to main content

 Academic Integrity

 Academic integrity is a basic guiding principle for all academic activity at Penn State, and all members of the University community are expected to act in accordance with this principle.
-Violations of academic integrity include, but are not limited to, copying, fabrication of information or citations, facilitation of acts of academic dishonesty by others, unauthorized possession of examinations, submitting work of another person or work previously used without informing the instructor, and tampering with the academic work of other students.
+Academic misconduct includes, but is not limited to, copying, fabrication of information or citations, facilitation of acts of academic dishonesty by others, unauthorized possession of examinations, submitting work of another person or work previously used without informing the instructor, and tampering with the academic work of other students.

-Under FERPA, colleges and universities are afforded certain liberties relative to notifying parents or guardians of information concerning their student.
-The goals of the parental notification policy are to:
+Under the Family Educational Rights and Privacy Act (FERPA), colleges and universities are afforded certain liberties relative to notifying parents or guardians of information concerning their student.
+In order to involve students’ families in the total educational experience of the students and to facilitate communication between students and their parents/legal guardians, OSACR has established a notification and disclosure policy.

-• Identify additional supportive points of intervention for students
+• To identify additional supportive points of intervention for students

 Office of Sexual Misconduct Prevention and Response